rmondini/trackandfield/README.md

 # tracknfieldproject

 We analyze the International Association of Athletics Federations (IAAF) 100-meter and 200-meter all-time men and women lists.
+The code is written in Python 2 and contained in a Jupyter notebook.

 The code does the following:

 - Scrapes data from the IAAF website
 - Builds Pandas DataFrames containing all the relevant information